cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 **Work coordination:** Sometimes the social network is used to delegate tasks to others, post requests for interest on tasks that need to be staffed, or ask for task assignments and offer spare capacity.

-**Exercise:**
+**Exercise (20 minutes):**

-1. For every point in the checklist above write down what your possible contributions for the future might be.
+For every point in the checklist above write down what your possible contributions for the future might be:

+1. ...<br/><br/>
+1. ...<br/><br/>
+1. ...<br/><br/>
+1. ...<br/><br/>
+1. ...<br/><br/>
+1. ...<br/><br/>
+1. ...<br/><br/>
+1. ...<br/><br/>

-1. Discuss your list in the Circle and let the others support you to enhance the list.
+Discuss your list in the Circle and let the others support you to enhance the list.

 ## [My Networking And Sharing Time](#my-networking-and-sharing-time)
 Do you have a timeslot blocked in your calendar for networking with people and sharing in your network?
 Do you have a clear idea with whom to network when there is a sudden free slot in a full packed day?
 If you have clear timeslots and ideas when to network and what to share it will be much easier for you to make networking and sharing a habit.

-**Exercise:**
+**Exercise (10 minutes):**

-1. Check your calendar for the next weeks and block some time for networking and sharing.
-1. Go through your relationship list an pick people with whom you would like to network in the near future.
+Check your calendar for the next weeks and block at least five time slots for networking and sharing.
+Go through your relationship list an pick people with whom you would like to network in the near future:

-1. Add these contacts on a networking checklist or put them in the entries of your calendar.
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...

 ## [Try this crazy method called "asking"!](#try-this-crazy-method-called-asking)
 Do you sometimes have the feeling that you could use some information, advice, or experience from somebody else?
 Instead of waiting and hoping try this crazy method called "asking"!
 If you think of some benefit the other person might have in return you normally get the support you need.

-**Exercise:**
+**Exercise (15 minutes):**

-1. Find someone in your relationship list who could help you with your objective.
-1. Formulate a message that invites the other person to help you.
+Find someone in your relationship list who could help you with your objective.
+Formulate a message that invites the other person to help you:

+* ...
+* ...
+* ...
+* ...
+* ...

-1. Discuss the messages in the Circle.
+Discuss the messages in the circle.

 ## [Find Communities Related To Your Objectives](#find-communities-related-to-your-objectives)
 A tribe [according to Seth Godin](https://www.ted.com/talks/seth_godin_on_the_tribes_we_lead) is a group of people connected to one another, connected to a leader, and connected to an idea.
 Instead of tribe the term "community" or "community of practice" is often used.
 A group needs only two things to be a tribe: a shared interest and a way to communicate.
 Tribes need leadership.
 Sometimes one person leads, sometimes more.
 People want connection and growth and something new.
 They want change.
 Which are the tribes connected to your objectives?

-**Exercise:**
+**Exercise (15 minutes):**

-1. Think about and look for communities that are related to your objectives.
-List at least 5.
+Think about and look for communities that are related to your objectives.
+List at least 10:

+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...

-1. Talk about your lists in the Circle and let the others help you to complete your list.
+Talk about your lists in the circle and let the others help you to complete your list.

 ## [Who Are The First And Second Dancers?](#who-are-the-first-and-second-dancers)
 You can’t have a tribe without a leader - and you can’t be a leader without a tribe.
 Are you able to identify the leader of the tribes related to your objectives?
 Who was the first person that started the movement.
 Which people were joining the tribe at an early stage.

-**Exercise:**

-1. Watch together the video [First Follower: Leadership Lessons from Dancing Guy](https://www.youtube.com/watch?v=fW8amMCVAJQ).
+**Exercise (15 minutes):**

-1. Now pick the community from your list that is most closely related to your objective.
+Now pick the community from your list that is most closely related to your objective.

+_My community of choice is ..._

-1. Try to find out as much as possible about that community?
+Watch the video [First Follower: Leadership Lessons from Dancing Guy](https://www.youtube.com/watch?v=fW8amMCVAJQ).
+Now try to find out as much as possible about that community?
 Who started it?
 Who joined early?
 What are the core messages?
 What are the ways to interact?
-What are the possibilities for you to join the community.
+What are the possibilities for you to join the community:

+* ...
+* ...
+* ...
+* ...
+* ...

 ## [Do You Want To Start Your Own Community?](#do-you-want-to-start-your-own-community)
 Can you imagine to start your own tribe or community?
 If you cannot find a community related to your objectives perhaps you have to start a new one.
 As you saw in examples you searched for it is possible to start your own if necessary.
 If so you will be the first dancer and have to think about the time and place where to start your tribe.

-**Exercise:**
+**Exercise (15 minutes):**

-1. Think about and decide if you have to start your own community.
+Decide if you want to start your own community:

+_yes / no_

-1. If yes create an idea how your role as "first dancer" might look like.
+If yes create an idea how your role as "first dancer" might look like:

+* ...
+* ...
+* ...
+* ...
+* ...

-1. Create a list of people that might be your "second dancers".
+Create a list of at least ten people that might be your "second dancers":

+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...

-1. Discuss the results in the Circle.
+Discuss the results in the circle.

 ## [Your Eureka Moment](#your-eureka-moment)
 The [eureka moment](https://en.wikipedia.org/wiki/Eureka_effect) refers to the common human experience of suddenly understanding a previously incomprehensible problem or concept.
 When you think back to the first weeks of your Circle, what changed since then?
+Why are you part of the movement?
 What insights did you gain with regard to your objectives, your values, your relationships and your work practices.

-**Exercise:**
+**Exercise (15 minutes):**

+Think about your personal "why" you are part of the movement and part of a circle:

+_I am part of the movement because ..._

-1. Reflect the last 12 weeks and think about what your "eureka moment" might be.
+Reflect the last 12 weeks and think about what your "eureka moment" was.
+Describe it as short as possible:

-1. Describe your eureka moment in one sentance (e.g. "Since I practice lernOS, I ...").
+_My personal eureka moment was ..._

+* ...
+* ...
+* ...
+* ...
+* ...
+* ...
+* ...
+* ...
+* ...
+* ...

-1. Present your eureka moment in the Circle.
+Talk about your eureka moment in the circle.

 ## [Create Your Time Capsule](#create-your-time-capsule)
 A [time capsule](https://en.wikipedia.org/wiki/Time_capsule) is a cache of goods or information, usually intended as a method of communication with future people - like your future self.
 Like the letter to your future self a time capsule can be used to support the [self-fulfilling prophecy](https://en.wikipedia.org/wiki/Self-fulfilling_prophecy): what you put in the time capsule will become reality in the future.

-**Exercise:**
-1. Pick a time in the future, e.g. week 0 of your next lernOS Sprint.
+**Exercise (15 minutes):**
-1. Who do you want to be then?
-What skills do you want to have developped?
+Pick a time in a future future not too far away (e.g. some sprints ahead).
+Who do you want to be then?
+What skills do you want to have developed?
 What relationships do you want to have?
-Write it down on paper or in a digital format.
+Write it down on paper or in a digital format:

+* ...
+* ...
+* ...
+* ...
+* ...
+* ...
+* ...
+* ...
+* ...
+* ...
+* ...
+* ...
+* ...
+* ...
+* ...

-1. Put it in a phyiscal time capsule and write the date to open in on the capsule.
+Put it in a physical time capsule or envelope and write the date to open in on the capsule.
 If you do it the digital way you can use services like [futureme.org](https://www.futureme.org/) or just put an event with the content in your calendar.

 ## [Repetition Is The Key To Mastery](#repetition-is-the-key-to-mastery)
 Be honest: when you started your first sprint did you think something like "OMG 13 weeks ... so long"?
 But you were able to finish the sprint on your own or together with your Circle.
 But to develop mastery in the digital connected knwowledge society of the 21st century you have to continue to practice.
 To become an [expert](https://en.wikipedia.org/wiki/Expert) in a domain it might take 10.000 hours or 10 years.
-So you have to keep calm & learn on!

-**Exercise:**
-1. Decide if you want to stay together in this Circle for the next sprint.
-1. If somebody wants to leave the Circle (e.g. to do the next sprint on his own or in another Circle) that's totally fine.
+**Exercise (15 minutes):**

-1. Reflect on the organization of the Circle in this sprint (e.g. day&time of weekly, timeboxes, tools to use in the Circle) and decide what to continue, what to change, and what to stop in the next sprint.
+Reflect on the organization of the circle in this sprint (e.g. day&time of weekly, timeboxes, tools to use in the circle) and decide what you would continue to do or change in another sprint (please add ideas and improvements at [lernos.fider.io](https://lernos.fider.io/)):

+* ...<br/><br/>
+* ...<br/><br/>
+* ...<br/><br/>

+Decide if you want to stay together in this Circle for the next sprint:

+_yes / no_

+If yes but somebody wants to leave the circle that's totally fine.
+Perhaps you onboard other members to increase diversity in the circle:

+1. ...
+1. ...
+1. ...
+1. ...
+1. ...

+If you liked the circle experience: develp some ideas on how to spread the approach in your network or at work.
+What measures could help others to start a circle as well:

+* ...
+* ...
+* ...
+* ...
+* ...

-1. Celebrate the finished sprint e.g. by going out for lunch/dinner or sharing a Circle selfie.
+Celebrate the finished sprint e.g. by going out for lunch/dinner.
+You might also write a status update or blog post and post a selfie of your circle to let others know that you are a finisher!
+Keep Calm & Learn On!

 # Stop talking, start doing!
+If you read through this guide but are not practising yet you should do so NOW!
 To start with lernOS is really easy.
 These five steps will help to start smoothly:

 1. **Schedule Time:** define the quarter when you begin to use lernOS.
 Add the time-slots for  the weekly to your calendar.
 This regular meeting is of particular importance if you practice in a lernOS circle.
 1. **Define Objectives and Key Results:** use week 0 to define the objectives and the measurable results for the sprint.
 If you practice lernOS beside your daily business just choose an additional goal you really, really care about.